 Like the emus, cassowary females court the males, lay a clutch of eggs, and promptly walk away to court another male and lay another clutch.
 The male dutifully incubates the eggs for about 50 days, then protects the chicks for about a year, after which he chases them away.

 Australia is home to one-sixth of the world’s parrots.
 Out of 330 parrot species that inhabit our planet, 56 are found in Australia.
 With their stunning looks and entertaining behaviour, parrots are some of the most famous Australian birds.

 Australia’s geographic isolation allowed the parrots to diversify into a huge array of species and to colonize every corner of the continent in the absence of other large seed-eating birds.
 As a result, parrots are found in most Australian habitats from the arid inland regions to the forested coast.
 You can even see a good variety of parrots in Sydney.

 Most parrots are specialist seed-eaters – their powerful short beaks are well suited for tearing apart seedpods and nuts.
 Although some species, like lorikeets, feed primarily on nectar and pollen.

 Another famous Australian is the superb lyrebird.
-Not much to look at outside of the breeding season, the superb lyrebird is known for having one of the most elaborate, the most complex and the most beautiful calls in the world, according to David Attenborough.
+Not much to look at, outside of the breeding season, the superb lyrebird is known for having one of the most elaborate, most complex and most beautiful calls in the world, according to David Attenborough.

-This list only just scrapes the surface, but it gives you a sense of just how wonderfully odd Australian animals are.
-If you are planning a trip down under try to include one of Australia’s wildlife hotspots to see some of our unusual creatures in their natural habitat.
+This list only scrapes the surface, but it gives you a sense of just how wonderfully odd Australian animals are.
+If you are planning a trip down under, try to include one of Australia’s wildlife hotspots to see some of our unusual creatures in their natural habitat.